edthomas93/bookstore-api/README.md

 # bookstore-api

-I challanged myself to create an API using node.js, express and mongodb to get a deeper understanding of the intricacies of APIs.
+I challenged myself to create an API using node.js, express and mongodb to get a deeper understanding of the intricacies of APIs.

 ## Run tests